 If you have the chance to visit, make sure to eat some Arroz del Horno, a specialty from the area.
 We were lucky enough to have it cooked by our friend’s mother — a real treat.

 It can be difficult to reach Enguera from Valencia via public transportation, so taking a car is the best option.
-If you can’t drive, check out Enguera’s website (Spanish only) for information on trains and buses to and from Valencia.
+If you can’t drive, check out Enguera’s website for information on trains and buses to and from Valencia.